isc-projects/kea/doc/sphinx/arm/lease-expiration.rst

    ------------------------------------------------------------------------------>
    |50ms|       3s       |50ms|       3s       |50ms|       3s       |50ms|  time

-This diagram demonstrates the case when each reclamation cycle takes more than 50ms, and thus is interrupted according to the value of the ``max-reclaim-time``.
+In this case, if any reclamation cycle takes more than 50ms, it is interrupted according to the value of the ``max-reclaim-time``.
 This results in equal durations of all reclamation cycles over time.
-Note that in this example the limitation of the maximum 100 leases is not reached.
+In this example, the limitation of the maximum 100 leases is not reached.
 This may be the case when database transactions or callouts in the hook libraries attached to the server are slow.
-Regardless, the chosen values for either the maximum number of leases or a maximum cycle time strongly depend on the particular deployment, the lease database backend being used, and any hooks libraries, etc. Administrators may need to experiment to tune the system to suit the dynamics of their deployment.
+Regardless, the chosen values for either the maximum number of leases or a maximum cycle time strongly depend on the particular deployment, the lease database backend being used, any hook libraries, etc. Administrators may need to experiment to tune the system to suit the dynamics of their deployment.

 It is important to realize that with the use of these limits, there is a